DrFacepalm/WhiteSur-kde/README.md

 WhiteSur kde is a MacOS big sur like theme for KDE Plasma desktop.

+This fork provides a release for use with nixpkgs

 In this repository you'll find:

 - Aurorae Theme